Phase Dependent Hanbury-Brown and Twiss effect

-In the experiment described above, we use multiplication of photo-currents as coincidence measurement method.
-It works for fields with large intensity.
-For low light level, electronic noise will overwhelm the light signal.
-In this case, we need to resort to photon counting method with single-photon detectors.
-Instead of switching to single-photon detectors and repeat the experiment above, we apply photon counting technique to the pulsed field case, which will have applications in remote sensing and ranging \cite{sensing,sensing2}.
-So, we implement the interference scheme in Fig.\ref{sch} with a train of pulsed thermal field.
+In the experiment described above, we use multiplication of photo-currents as intensity correlation or coincidence measurement method.
+It works for input fields with intensity at a relative high level.
+For detectors with a bandwidth of about 150 MHz and noise equivalent power of 7.5 pW/$\sqrt{Hz}$, the intensity of input fields must be higher than $10^{12}$ photons per second in order to have SNR greater than 1.
+Hence, for the input fields with low brightness, electronic noise will overwhelm the light signal.
+In this case, we need to resort to photon counting method by using single-photon detectors to effectively extract light signal.
+Instead of switching to single-photon detectors and repeating the experiment above, we apply photon counting technique to the pulsed field case.